meta-is-beta/horadric-helper/README.md

   extensions?: {
     // Optional
     // Dictionary that assigns item references to sockets.
-    // Referenced items need to also have thir config defined.
+    // Referenced items need to also have their config defined.
     // More about this in Sockets section
     // Eg:
     // socketReferences: {